ykvch/compr/README.md

 # compr - handy comparing and matching

-Handy wrappers to compare/match objects with extra conditions.
+Collection of wrappers (comparators) to compare/match objects with extra conditions.

 Comparator objects bind value(s) AND compare logic into single item.
-Similarly to pytest.approx(...)
+Similarly to _pytest.approx(...)_

-This allows comfortable code for assertions, filters, dispatchers etc.
+This allows cleaner code for assertions, filters, dispatchers etc.

 Human readable `__repr__` is also available!